cockpit-project/cockpit/doc/protocol.md

 -------------------

 DBus messages are encoded in JSON payloads by cockpit-web, and decoded in cockpit-agent.
 Contents not yet documented.
-See dbus-server.c or dbus.js
+See dbus-server.c or dbus.js.

+Additional "open" command options are needed to open a channel of this
+type:

+ * "service": A service name of the DBus service to communicate with.
+ * "object-manager": The object path of a o.f.DBus.ObjectManager whose intefraces and properties will be relayed.